StanfordGeospatialCenter/undermapped-spaces-2022/bios.md

 **Riley Brett-Roche** is a PhD candidate in modern Chinese history at Stanford University.
 Her dissertation, _Scavenged State: Archives and the Making of Modern China_, traces the history of collection building in the 19th and 20th centuries.
 Other interests include the history of failed states, transitional justice, and literary culture in East Asia.

 **Kelsey J. Utne**  is a prison educator, digital humanities scholar, and 2021-22 ACLS Dissertation Completion Fellow in Modern South Asian History at Cornell University.
 She is finishing her dissertation, _Corpse Politics: Disposal and Commemoration of the Indian Interwar Dead_.
-You can follow her on Twitter at [@kelseyutne](https://twitter.com/KelseyUtne).
+Follow her on Twitter at [@kelseyutne](https://twitter.com/KelseyUtne).

 ## Workshop Leaders